justincmfong/CANOpenRobotController/doc/1.GettingStarted/GSBasicSimulation.md

 In addition, copy the `config` folder to the same directory as the executable - this is used to set some parameters in the X2Robot.

-**[DEPLOY-LOCAL]** This entire step is not required if you are running on your development machine - just note the location of your `ExoTestMachine_APP` and `script` folder.

 ## Run Virtual ExoTestMachine

 ### Connect to the Target and Modify Run Permissions
-To run the ExoTestMachine, open your preferred terminal window and SSH into the the BeagleBone.
+**[DEPLOY-REMOTE]**  To run the ExoTestMachine, open your preferred terminal window and SSH into the the BeagleBone.
 This will provide terminal access to the target, on the host.
 This can be done using the same username and password, e.g:
 ```bash
 $ ssh debian@192.168.7.2
 ```